wywy-vietnam/general/welcome/welcome1.md

 - Score 9/10: Over 12hours, use English, and **never** use my country language.

 ## DIAMOND-TIER
+It is the purpose to rid the fear of learning English content.
 - Score 1/10: Over 30min used English, watched fun contents using diverse words.
 - Score 2/10: Over 1hour used English, watched not fun but but to increase using words.
 - Score 3/10: Over 1hour used English, watched study content related to development.